 Students in the final year of the respiratory therapy program at the College of Rehabilitation Sciences, Rady Faculty of Health Sciences met their licensing requirements and officially completed the program four weeks early this year in order to assist with the need created by the COVID-19 pandemic.

-All 16 students in the bachelor’s degree program are eligible for graduation and were hired early, mostly in Winnipeg where demand has been high for several months.
+All 13 students in the bachelor’s degree program this year are eligible for graduation and were hired early, mostly in Winnipeg where demand has been high for several months.

 “We were approached by the Winnipeg Regional Health Authority, Shared Health and Health Sciences Centre (HSC) about the shortage of respiratory therapists and the urgency in Winnipeg specifically,” said Denise Mackey, head of the respiratory therapy department.